mycalibration/mycalibration.github.io/docs/index.md

 ---

 ## 1) Overview
-'KELLER myCalibration' is a service for KELLER customers.
-Via KELLER myCalibration, customers can access digital calibration data of their KELLER sensors.
+KELLER's «myCalibration» is a data-platform for KELLER customers.
+Via KELLER «myCalibration», customers can access digital calibration data of their KELLER sensors.

 ### Data
 ![Web App UI](./media/json-example.jpg)

 #### Contents
-myCalibration is designed with data from various KELLER transducers and transmitters in mind.
+«myCalibration» is designed with data from various KELLER transducers and transmitters in mind.
 As an example, it can be used to hold information of Mathematical Compensation Models as well as X-line transmitter calibration data.

 #### Format
 Calibration data is available in JSON file format.
 Thanks to its widespread use and a broad availability of programming libraries, this format allows for an easy and quick integration in customer software.
 What is more, as a quick check, JSON data can be inspected in any text editor.